BANK OF AMERICA

 Other insights from the Bank of America Trends in Consumer Mobility Report include:

-Bank of America is continuously focused on providing customers ease and convenience in mobile banking.
-Bank of America’s mobile banking platform remains a key source of increased customer engagement and satisfaction with 19 million active users, growing at a rate of approximately 5,000 users per day.
-During the first quarter of 2015, mobile banking customers logged into their accounts more than 625 million times, or almost 40 times per user.
-During that same period, customers made nearly 19 million mobile bill payments and transferred money to others nearly 5 million times simply by using their phone number or email address.
-Customers also used their mobile devices to deposit more than 200,000 checks via mobile check deposit every day, and logged in 78,000 times to schedule appointments with a personal banker or financial center specialist.
+With 20 million active mobile users and growing, Bank of America’s mobile banking platform is an evolving source of increased customer engagement and satisfaction.
+During the first quarter of 2016, mobile banking customers logged into their accounts almost 900 million times, or approximately 46 times per user.
+During that same period, customers made nearly 24 million mobile bill payments and 70 million transfers, a growth of 29 percent and 20 percent, respectively, over 2015.
+Customers also used their mobile devices to deposit more than 254,000 checks daily and to schedule 104,000 appointments with a personal banker or financial center specialist.
+More customers are opening new accounts through mobile, with sales increasing by 50 percent over the past year.

 About the Bank of America Trends in Consumer Mobility Report

-Braun Research, Inc. (an independent market research company) conducted a nationally representative telephone survey on behalf of Bank of America April 13-26, 2015.
-Braun surveyed 1,000 respondents throughout the U.S., comprised of adults 18+ with a current banking relationship (checking or savings) and who own a smartphone.
+Braun Research, Inc. (an independent market research company) conducted a nationally representative, telephone survey on behalf of Bank of America March 29-April 12, 2016.
+Braun surveyed 1,004 respondents throughout the U.S., comprised of adults 18+ with a current banking relationship (checking or savings) and who own a smartphone.
 The survey was conducted by phone to a dual-frame landline and cell.
-In addition, 300 adults were also surveyed in nine target markets: California, Florida, Texas, Atlanta, Boston, Charlotte, Chicago, Denver and New York.
-The margin of error for the national quota (where n=1,011) is +/- 3.1 percent with a 95 percent confidence level; the margin of error for the oversampled markets (where n=301-307) is +/- 5.6 percent; and the margin of error for the oversampled markets (where n=300) is +/- 5.7 percent, with each reported at a 95 percent confidence level.
+In addition, approximately 300 adults were also surveyed in seven target markets: Boston, Chicago, Houston, Los Angeles, Miami, Phoenix and San Francisco.
+The margin of error for the national quota of n=1,004 is +/- 3.1 percent with a 95 percent confidence level; the margin of error for the oversampled markets (where n=301-307) is +/- 5.6 percent; and the margin of error for the oversampled markets (where n=300) is +/- 5.7 percent, with each reported at a 95 percent confidence level.

 News Releases and Additional Information